HyperDenton/butd-pytorch-docker/README.md

 ### Try the image
 Start the image and enter the image `bash`:

-`sudo docker run --gpus all --rm -it denton35/butd-pytorch-docker`
+`sudo docker run --gpus all --rm -it -v <absolute-path-to-repo>/bottom-up-attention.pytorch:/workspace/bottom-up-attention.pytorch denton35/butd-pytorch-docker`

 in which